RunxinH/LM_Chaboche/README.md

 This repository provides an open-source implementation of the **Chaboche cyclic plasticity model** using the **Levenberg-Marquardt (LM) optimization algorithm** to fit experimental stress-strain data.
 It also includes a simple **error analysis script** to evaluate the fitting performance.

 The Chaboche model describes the nonlinear kinematic and isotropic hardening behavior under cyclic loading, widely applied in fatigue and plasticity research.
+Note that, currently it is only tested and calibrated for different types of stainless steel so far.

 ## Chaboche Model
 The `LM_Model.py` script implements: